Skip to content

 Verify content source

-Check X-Render-Source to confirm whether content came from cache or was freshly rendered:
+Check EC-Source to confirm whether content came from cache or was freshly rendered:

 bash